DanPearce/CI_PP3_Battleships/README.md

 </details>

 ### Guessing Board
-The ability to guess the opponants ships is another key feature to the game, allowing us to see visually if we have made a hit or a miss.
+The ability to guess the opponents ships is another key feature to the game, allowing us to see visually if we have made a hit or a miss.
 This also allows us to see a real time board of both the user and the computer to see how likely we are to win!

 - User Stories: 1, 8, 10